Roguelazer/muttdown/README.md

 Muttdown can also send its mail using the native `sendmail` if you have that set up (instead of doing SMTP itself).
 To do so, just leave the smtp options in the config file blank, set the `sendmail` option to the fully-qualified path to your `sendmail` binary, and run muttdown with the `-s` flag

+If the `remove_sigil` configuration file option is true, the sigil will also be removed from the plaintext version of the message part.

 Installation
 ------------
 Install muttdown with `pip install muttdown` or by downloading this package and running `python setup.py install`.
 You will need the [PyYAML][] and [Python-Markdown][] libraries, as specified in `requirements.txt`.